EO4wellness/100-days-of-code/100dayHistory-EO4Wellness/readme.md

 * Likewise, my Heat Map on several other sites is now also consistent. see: [freeCodeCamp profile example](https://www.freecodecamp.org/fcc82f28646-b371-4d60-b44c-2a1e6e85fbd9) and [daily.dev profile](https://app.daily.dev/EO4Wellness)
 * I'm not consistent with posting to [Twitter](https://twitter.com/eo4wellness?lang=en).
 I'm okay with that.
 Not every platform conects with every one's time/interests.
 * Likewise, I haven't yet got into [StackOverflow](https://stackoverflow.com/users/15595310/eo4wellness) though I hear I likely will in a few more rounds of this daily coding...
+* Participation and interaction increases with more experience and exposure to coding.
+Learning wise, you get back proportionally to what you put in, effort wise.